The Nest

 What is AI in cybersecurity?

-Increase Of Privacy Risks As AI Grows
+Increase in Privacy Risks As AI Grows

-AI collects our data from social media and internet use.
+AI collects data from our social media and internet use.
 Companies analyze this information to predict our behavior and target us with advertising.
 It can create problems when the data is not correctly protected or is used without our knowledge.
-An example of such a situation is the Facebook Cambridge analytics scandal that showed that personal information can be extracted from users and can be misused to exploit voters and harass both privacy and democratic processes.

 Interestingly, similar concerns are being raised across other industries.
-For instance, in real estate, understanding how real estate commission structures work is crucial as agents and platforms gather and manage personal buyer and seller data—adding another layer of concern about transparency and ethical use of information.
+For instance, in real estate, understanding how real estate commission structures work is crucial as agents and platforms gather and manage personal buyer and seller data, adding another layer of concern about transparency and ethical use of information.

 AI Protection Against Online Threats